 H.G.
 Yoon was born in South Korea.
 As a little boy, he was fascinated by legends, and he often created his own stories and told them to his friends.
-The year after he moved to the United States, he enrolled in Los Angeles City College (LACC).
-He often studied on the bus, late at night, and wherever and whenever he could.
-He published his first short story in English, “Room 203,” in LACC’s literary magazine.
+He attended Los Angeles City College (LACC) and published his first short story in English, “Room 203,” in LACC’s literary

 He taught at Los Angeles City Community Colleges for a couple of years, but his main teaching experience was at Latino majority inner-city middle and high schools in the Los Angeles Unified School District.
-After over 20 years of teaching, he took early retirement so that he could pursue his childhood dream of becoming a full-time writer.
-Currently, he plans to study his fourth and fifth languages, Italian and Turkish, and walk the 500-mile Camino de Santiago in Spain.
+After over 20 years of teaching, he took early retirement so that he could pursue his dream of becoming a full-time writer.
 He lives in Southern California with his partner Charlie, his dog (Sunny), and his two cats (Gracie and Jake).